 Your business plans and future projections do not decide what will happen for certain, they only set the course of the startup.
 You move forward and pivot according to the needs of the customers, and time.
 Product Management in startups is that thing that will be required at every stage.
 You will be able to create product experiences that will increase customer satisfaction, loyalty, retention, and values as well.

-Read: How to Start Startup
+Read: How to Start a Startup